NilsRo/HotWaterRecirculatingPump/README.md

       * "ww/ht/Tint": system internal temperture
       * "ww/ht/dhw_pump_circulation": pump is running or not
       * "ww/ht/info": system information as text
-   2. subscribe for heater topics to block pump if heater is off (e.g. ht3/hometop/ht/hc1_Tniveau) and additional external pump trigger (e.g. ht3/hometop/ht/dhw_pump_circulation) to use the heaters pump messages -not set as default as it will then start the pump more often- from hometop_HT3 or from smart home.
-The event will be triggered if the message will contain the value given.
+   2. subscribe for heater topics to block pump if heater is off (e.g. ht3/hometop/ht/hc1_Tniveau) and additional external pump trigger (e.g. ht3/hometop/ht/dhw_pump_circulation) to use the heaters pump messages -not set as default as it will then start the pump more often- from hometop_HT3 or something smarter provided by your smart home.
+The events will be triggered if the message contains the value given.
 4. NTP configuration to get RTC infos for logging (default is fine for german timezone)
 5. Temperature configuration to map DS18B20 sensors detected
 6. Define your return temperature to switch off when the water is gone through the whole circulation pipe.